 - 47. To stay on the published route of the EVW, go all the way along the right-hand side of the recreation ground.
-At the far end turn left in front of a curious iron structure on a low embankment (briefly heading away from the town centre). - 48.
+At the far end turn left in front of a curious iron structure15 on a low embankment (briefly heading away from the town centre). - 48.
 Head for a waymarker post by the recreation ground's car park, 100m away.
 Turn right as indicated and go all the way along a residential street (Coomb Field), then turn right onto Lingfield Road.
 In 200m go straight across the town's bypass at the traffic lights and along a short side street to the High Street. - 49.
-Unless you want to visit the Costa (on the left) turn right onto the High Street, passing Ye Olde Crown as you repeat a short stretch of the outward route in §D. At the junction with Church Street Eden Bakes is opposite the (closed) King & Queen pub. - For the town's other pub you would have to continue along the High Street for a further 200m to find The Old Eden on the other side of the Stone Bridge, then return to this junction.
+Unless you want to visit Costa Coffee (on the left) turn right onto the High Street, passing Ye Olde Crown as you repeat a short stretch of the outward route in §D. There used to be a couple of refreshment places at the junction with Church Street, but the King & Queen pub and The Minstrel coffee shop have closed. - For the town's other pub you would have to continue along the High Street for a further 200m to find The Old Eden on the other side of the Stone Bridge, then return to this junction.

-K. Church Street to Delaware Farm (2/2 km)
+K. Church Street to Delaware Farm (21⁄2 km)

 - 50. From the High Street head E along Church Street, towards the church.
-Go through its lychgate into the churchyard of Ss Peter and Paul and bear left to go past the church tower (or detour to its entrance on the south side if you want to look inside).
+Go through its lychgate into the churchyard of Ss Peter and Paul16 and bear left to go past the church tower (or detour to its entrance on the south side if you want to look inside).
 Follow a tarmac path along an avenue of lime trees and then the north side of the churchyard. - 51.
 Near the far end leave the churchyard through an opening on the left and go along a short alleyway to the end of a cul-de-sac (Churchfield).
 Follow this out to a T-junction (with Forge Croft) and bear right to continue up an unsurfaced lane with a concrete footpath marker.
 The lane bends right as it climbs and crosses the Oxted-Uckfield railway line not far from Edenbridge Town station.